 But collecting data from different factories to build powerful AI tools can raise privacy issues.
 Data used to train AI models can be sensitive company data but also lead to personal data concerns, for instance data include information about operators working at the plant.

-Using the MUSKETEER platform provides a robust solution mixing a federated machine learning approach (local training using the Musketeer client) with privacy preserving technologies (highly customized encryption, data poisoning attacks mitigation) while respecting sovereignty of the users based on IDSA concepts.
+Using the MUSKETEER platform provides a robust solution mixing a federated machine learning approach (local training using the Musketeer client) with privacy-preserving technologies (highly customized encryption, data poisoning attacks mitigation) while respecting the sovereignty of the users based on IDSA concepts.

 The IDS reference architecture is the de facto standard for creating and operating data ecosystems.
 Its approach is to ensure data sovereignty by facilitating the secure exchange of data between trusted parties.
 Certified participants are granted access to the data ecosystem, in which they can attach usage policies to their data before they make it available to other participants.